khakhalin/Teaching/Intro_Neuroscience/list_of_online_labs.md

 http://faceresearch.org/demos/average

 There is a [whole set of experiments](http://faceresearch.org/exp/) on this web-site, but I never tried them myself.
 A simple lab on facial attractiveness could involve selecting several faces, and making someone (a friend? a relative?) rate them on a 10-point basis.
 Then make them also rate a face that is an average of these three.
-Repeat several times, compare the ratings, make a nice figure with error-bars (maybe?).
+Repeat several times (with different faces), make a nice figure with error-bars.

+Are average faces rated any different than real faces?
+(Spoiler alert: they are).
+From the evolutionary point of view, what could be the mechanism here?
+(Spoiler alert: it's unclear, and curiously it [doesn't seem to be related to symmetry](https://www.ncbi.nlm.nih.gov/pubmed/15376799).
+But there's lots of research on it.
+The question for the students would be mostly to probe their reasoning; we are not expecting a correct answer; we are expecting some good hypotheses.)

 ## Geometrize